-F.1 Key operational points to minimize the risk of severe soil compaction and soil wetness are summarised in Boxes F.1 and F.2.
+I.1 Key operational points to minimise the risk of severe soil compaction and soil wetness with the modified layer by layer practice are summarised in Boxes I.1 and I.2.

-Box F.1 - To minimize compaction:
+Box I.1 - To minimise compaction:

-- The dump trucks should normally only operate on the 'basal layer, and their wheels must not in any circumstances run on to the soil layer(s) - The machines are to only work when ground conditions enable their efficient operation - The soils are to be stripped by the bulldozer in as thick layer as possible whilst maintaining their efficient operation - The bulldozer should make the minimal number of passes over the soil as possible - The soil layers are to be in 'dry' condition.
+- The dump trucks should normally only operate on the basal layer, and their wheels must not in any circumstances run on to the soil layer(s) - The adoption of the strip by strip system minimises the need for the trucks to travel on the soil layers - The machines are to only work when ground conditions enable their efficient operation - The soils are to be stripped by the bulldozer in as thick layer as possible whilst maintaining their efficient operation - The bulldozer should make the minimal number of passes over the soil as possible - The soil layers are to be in 'dry' condition.

-Box F.2 - To minimize the wetness of the soil and re-wetting of the soil:
+Box I.2 - To minimize the wetness of the soil and re-wetting of the soil:

-- The windrow system provides a basis to regulate the exposure of lower soil layers to periods of rain and a means of maintaining soil moisture contents.
-The soil profile within the active strip should be stripped to the basal layer before rainfall occurs and before stripping is suspended - Measures are required to protect the face of the soil layer from ponding of water and maintain the basal layer in a condition capable of supporting dump trucks - The area to be stripped is to be protected from in-flow of water, ponding etc. Wet sites should be drained in advance - The maintenance of a transpiring crop is important, and an appropriate cropping regime should be established for the year of soil stripping - Before stripping, excess vegetation should be removed; in the case of grassland it should be cut or grazed short and arable crops should have been harvested.
+- The modified strip by strip system provides a basis to regulate the exposure of lower soil layers to periods of rain and a means of maintaining soil moisture contents.
+The soil profile within the active strip should be stripped to the basal layer before rainfall occurs and before stripping is suspended. - Measures are required to protect the face of the soil layer from ponding of water and maintain the basal layer in a condition capable of supporting dump trucks - The area to be stripped is to be protected from in-flow of water, ponding etc. Wet sites should be drained in advance

+- The maintenance of a transpiring crop is important, and an appropriate cropping regime should be established for the year of soil stripping - Before stripping, excess vegetation should be removed; in the case of grassland it should be cut or grazed short and arable crops should have been harvested.

-F.2 The timing of soil handling operations should only take place when the soils are in a 'dry and friable' condition (ie when it breaks and shatters when disturbed rather than smears and deforms) (see Part One, Supplementary Note 4).
-Prior to the start or recommencement of soil handling they should be tested to confirm they are in suitably dry condition (see Box F.3).
+I.2 The timing of soil handling operations should only take place when the soils are in a 'dry and friable' condition (ie when it breaks and shatters when disturbed rather than smears and deforms) (see Part One, Supplementary Note 4).
+Prior to the start or recommencement of soil handling, they should be tested to confirm they are in suitably dry condition (see Box I.3).